JacobHamfeldtKold/Google-Apps-Script/README.md

 # Google-Apps-Script

-Put a command like this in the top left cell.
+Put a command like this in the top left cell of all sheets in the same spreadsheet to import sheets into the same spreadsheet.
+The "select * WHERE Col1 is not Null "    part is nescescary to prevent the GAS command getDataRange from not selecting all the empty cells that would otherwise come from the importet sheet.

 =QUERY(IMPORTRANGE("1lkXFdivuMynkpqOlP6ZtFPNbgpfbspxyP5mYQccGKJY", "ark1!A:M"),"select * WHERE Col1 is not Null ", 1)